cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/README.md

 In lines 5-7, our code inherits three [OpenZepplin](https://openzeppelin.com/) smart contract classes:

 * `@openzeppelin/contracts/token/ERC721/ERC721.sol`contains the implementation of the ERC721 standard, which our NFT smart contract will inherit. \(To be a valid NFT, your smart contract must implement all the methods of the ERC721 standard.\) To learn more about the inherited ERC721 functions, check out the interface definition [here](https://eips.ethereum.org/EIPS/eip-721).
 * `@openzeppelin/contracts/utils/Counters.sol`provides counters that can only be incremented or decremented by one.
-Our smart contract uses a counter to keep track of the total number of NFTs minted and set the unique ID our new NFT.
+Our smart contract uses a counter to keep track of the total number of NFTs minted and set the unique ID to our new NFT.
 Each NFT minted using a smart contract must be assigned a unique ID—here our unique ID is just determined by the total number of NFTs in existance.
 For example, the first NFT we mint with our smart contract has an ID of "1," our second NFT has an ID of "2," etc.
 * `@openzeppelin/contracts/access/Ownable.sol` sets up [access control](https://docs.openzeppelin.com/contracts/3.x/access-control) on our smart contract, so only the owner of the smart contract \(you\) can mint NFTs.
 Note, including access control is entirely a preference.
 If you'd like anyone to be able to mint an NFT using your smart contract, remove the word `Ownable` on line 10 and `onlyOwner` on line 17.

 In Lines 10-28, we have our custom NFT smart contract, which is surprisingly short —it only contains a counter, a constructor, and single function!
 This is thanks to our inherited OpenZepplin contracts, which implement most of the methods we need to create an NFT, such as `ownerOf` \(returns the owner of the NFT\) and `transferFrom`\(transfers ownership of the NFT\).

 On line 14, you'll notice we pass 2 strings, "MyNFT" and "NFT" into the ERC721 constructor.
 The first variable is the smart contract's name, and the second is its symbol.
 You can name each of these variables whatever you wish!

 Finally, starting on line 16, we have our function `mintNFT()` that allows us to mint an NFT!
-You'll notice it this function takes in two variables:
+You'll notice this function takes in two variables:

 * `address recipient` specifies the address that will receive your freshly minted NFT
 * `string memory tokenURI` is a string that should resolve to a JSON document that describes the NFT's metadata.
 An NFT's metadata is really what brings it to life, allowing it to have additional properties, such as a name, description, image, and other attributes.
 In part 2 of this tutorial, we will describe how to configure this metadata.